 Status Update: Where We Are and What Comes Next

-👉 Have you signed or refreshed your AFA card?
+👉 Have you signed or re-signed your AFA card?

-Authorization cards are valid for one year—if you signed more than a few months ago, it’s time to refresh your card and update the date.
+Authorization cards are valid for one year.
+If you signed more than a few months ago, it’s time to refresh your card and update the date.
+Get card to sign.

 👉 Are you sharing cards with your trusted coworkers?